Is ATX Portfolio Advisors® right for you?

-When my son or daughter fell off their bikes as children, I wiped off the blood, dirt, and tears.
-Then I encouraged them to get back on the seat and keep peddling.
+When my son or daughter fell off their bikes as children, I would comfort them and wipe off the blood, dirt, and tears.
+Then I encouraged them to get back on the seat and keep pedaling.
 Why should investing be any different?
-We can't predict when the next fall is going to happen in the markets any more so than when the next wipe-out may occur, but we can be there for you with salve and encouragement when the inevitable falls occur.
+We can't predict when the next fall is going to happen in the markets any more so than when the next wipe-out in the driveway may occur, but we can be there for you with salve and encouragement when the next tumble occurs.

-The support and confidence we provide comes from over two decades of financial services experience, an evidence based investing approach based on research from leading academics, and putting your success ahead of our profits.
+The support and confidence we provide comes from over two decades of financial planning and wealth management experience, an evidence based investing approach based on research from leading academics, and putting your success ahead of our profits.
 When downturns occur, we want you to know that we're all in this together.
-That is why we waive our already competitive advisory fee anytime your account value falls below (net withdrawals, deposits, and fees) the previous month end amount.
+That is why we waive our advisory fee anytime your account value falls below (net withdrawals, deposits, and fees) the previous month end amount.

 That's Accountable Wealth Management.
-If you are looking for more accountability from your financial adviser, we should get acquainted.
+If you are looking for more accountability from your investment advisor, we should get acquainted.

 -Jeff Weeks, CFP®

 ATX Portfolio Advisors ®

 ATX Portfolio Advisors® is an independent fee-only financial planning and registered investment advisor firm located in Austin, TX.
 We provide comprehensive and objective advice and wealth management to business owners, executives, and affluent professionals to organize, grow, and protect their wealth.
 We operate under a fiduciary standard of care to our clients.